Medgar Evers College

-Medgar Evers College is a public college in New York City.
+Medgar Evers College is a public college in New York City, United States.
 It is a senior college of the City University of New York (CUNY), offering baccalaureate and associate degrees.
-It was officially established in 1970 through cooperation between educators and community leaders in central Brooklyn.
-It is named after Medgar Wiley Evers, an African American civil rights leader who was assassinated on June 12, 1963.
+It was established in 1970 in central Brooklyn.
+It is named after Medgar Evers, an African American civil rights leader assassinated on June 12, 1963.

 The college is divided into four schools: the School of Business, the School of Professional and Community Development, the School of Liberal Arts and Education, and the School of Science, Health, and Technology.
 The college also operates several external programs and associated centers such as the Male Development and Empowerment Center, the Center for Women's Development, the Center for Black Literature, and the DuBois Bunche Center for Public Policy.
 The college is a member of the Thurgood Marshall College Fund.